GemmaButcher-dev/itscool-ms3/README.md

 #### Typography

-   * The Exo+2 google font with a fall back font of sans-serif should the font fail to load.
-It is used for the header logo text, introduction text and footer.
+   * The Poppins google font is to be used with a fall back font of sans-serif should the font fail to load.
+It is used for the header, navbar, headings and footer.
-   * Supernova 2 font from cdn fonts is used for the game selection buttons text with a fall back font of sans serif should it fail to load.
+   * The Roboto font google font is used for the body text with a fall back font of sans serif should it fail to load.
 This font has a fun and slightly dramatic comic characteristics whilst remaining legible.

 #### Imagery